Education for Sustainability

 - Exploring Interconnectedness with 3-5 year olds

-- Using Teachable Moments for EfS with 2-3 years olds
+- Using teachable moments for EfS with 2-3 year olds

 The Centre employs an Education for Sustainability Teacher during Term Time, who is responsible for working with children in Pilyabilyangga, the outdoor play spaces and the kitchen gardens to observe and document the natural environment and seasonal changes, weed, mulch and plant as required, and document the curriculum and learning.
 The role also includes building and maintaining knowledge and understandings of the traditional owners of the land, and for maintaining the Centre's Site Environment Management Plan (SEMP).